gardener/gardener/docs/concepts/controller-manager.md

 Every time a `BackupBucket` object is created or updated, the referenced `Seed` object is enqueued for reconciliation.
 It's the reconciler's task to check the `status` subresource of all existing `BackupBucket`s that reference this `Seed`.
 If at least one `BackupBucket` has `.status.lastError != nil`, the `BackupBucketsReady` condition on the `Seed` will be set to `False`, and consequently the `Seed` is considered as `NotReady`.
-If the `SeedBackupBucketsCheckControllerConfiguration` (which is part of `gardener-controller-manager`s component configuration) contains a `conditionThreshold` for the `BackupBucketsReady`, the condition will instead first be set to `Progressing` and eventually to `False` once the `conditionThreshold` expires, see [the example config file](../../example/20-componentconfig-gardener-controller-manager.yaml) for details.
+If the `SeedBackupBucketsCheckControllerConfiguration` (which is part of `gardener-controller-manager`s component configuration) contains a `conditionThreshold` for the `BackupBucketsReady`, the condition will instead first be set to `Progressing` and eventually to `False` once the `conditionThreshold` expires.
+See [the example config file](../../example/20-componentconfig-gardener-controller-manager.yaml) for details.
 Once the `BackupBucket` is healthy again, the seed will be re-queued and the condition will turn `true`.

 #### "Extensions Check" Reconciler